 University of Melbourne Alumni Council

 The Alumni Council works hard to represent the interests of the University of Melbourne and our alumni around the world.
-Elections are held every two years with the next election to be held in 2018.
+Elections will take place later this year – keep an eye out for instructions on how to nominate and vote!

 Composition of the Council